-Justices Douglas and Black came to represent the liberal block of the Court and Justice Frankfurter grew to despise both of them.104 Prior to joining the Court, Justice Frankfurter was a Progressive and a member of the NAACP.105 Justice Douglas was born in Minnesota and worked for the Securities and Exchange Commission under President Franklin D. Roosevelt before being nominated to the Court.106 In contrast, Justice Black was an Alabama Senator who strenuously opposed anti-lynching legislation.
-He was also a former member of the Ku Klux Klan, and his former law partner was the "Cyclops" of the Klan in Birmingham.107
+Justice Frankfurter was a Progressive and a member of the NAACP.
+Justice Douglas was born in Minnesota and worked for the Securities and Exchange Commission under President Franklin D. Roosevelt before being nominated to the Court.
+In contrast, Justice Black was an Alabama Senator who strenuously opposed anti-lynching legislation.
+He was also a former member of the Ku Klux Klan, and his former law partner was the "Cyclops" of the Klan in Birmingham.